smilep/twitter-play/README.md

 # Twitter Play

 ### Demonstrates connecting to Twitter API using oAuth 1.0a. oAuth 1.0a header generated purely using Java 8 without 3rd party application.
-### Exposes a REST API to check if a twitter handle follows another twitter handle
+### Exposes a REST API to check if a Twitter handle follows another Twitter handle

 <hr />